ohsu-comp-bio/g2p-aggregator/cloud-setup/dms-dev-setup.md

   * The ES instance running in docker, has a `backups` snapshot repo set for the file system at util/elastic/backups (this is _not_ checked into git).
 See [ES Documentation for more](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html).
 There are sample commands checked into git at `util/elastic/*.sh`
   * Alternatively, run harvesters to recollect data.
 (And restore kibana visualizations/dashboards)

-## functionality in Internet Explorer
+## Functionality in Internet Explorer
-  * In order for Internet Explorer to run g2p according to this set-up, after initialization, go to `dms-dev.compbio.ohsu.edu/kibana` and click on 'management/avanced settings`.
+  * In order for Internet Explorer to run g2p according to this set-up, after initialization, go to `dms-dev.compbio.ohsu.edu/kibana` and click on 'management/advanced settings'.
 The option `state:InSessionStorage` must be set to true and saved.